-The last year has been difficult for everyone, and if I had to describe it in 3-words, I’d choose, challenging, overwhelming, and emotional.
-Not only have we had the pandemic to contend with, but we’ve also had the other curveballs that life likes to throw at us.
-Some people are dealing with loss and grief, while others are dealing the breakdown of a relationship, or losing their job.
-Many people have also been isolated and unable to have the company or support, they would usually have from friends or family.
+The last few years have been difficult for everyone, and if I had to describe them in 3-words, I’d choose, challenging, overwhelming, and emotional.
+Not only have we had the pandemic to contend with, but we’ve all had our own personal curveballs to navigate as well.
+Some people are struggling with loss and grief, adjusting to life without a loved one.
+While others are dealing with the breakdown of a relationship or losing their job.
+And many people have been isolated, unable to access the company or support they would usually have from friends or family.

 The Positive Health Benefits of Getting Outside